 Hawaiian BBQ Tofu Bowl

-The first recipe I tried from Dustin Harder’s new cookbook The Simply Vegan Cookbook was the BBQ Tofu Bowl.
+Th first recipe I tried from was the BBQ Tofu Bowl.
 I had most of the ingredients on hand already, including a bottle of barbecue sauce that was just begging to be used.
 Also, I love pineapple and baked tofu, so this seemed like a natural choice for me.
 This dish was super easy to make, and absolutely delicious.
 If you bake the tofu ahead of time, it will come together in a snap, making it perfect for busy weeknights.
-I’m looking forward to trying the Sweet and Sour Cauliflower Bowl variation that Dustin mentions in the book.

-How to make BBQ Tofu Bowls
+How to Make BBQ Tofu Bowls

 - First you preheat your oven to 425°F, and a large baking sheet with parchment paper.